morpheus65535/oscarr/README.md

+# I don't have time to maintain Oscarr anymore.
+Feel free to fork it and make it evolve as you wish.

 # Oscarr
 Oscarr is a dashboard application for users of Plex, Emby, Sonarr, Radarr and Bazarr.
 It gives you and overview of your media management software.